 Take us through the creation of the piece stage by stage

 After I returned to California, I don’t recall how many months elapsed before, one day, I picked up a piece from my little pile, sat down, and started stitching with embroidery floss.
-I would set it down, come back to it later, the next day, or several days afterward, and carefully add more marks to the paper.
+I would set it down, come back to it later, the next day, or several days afterwards, and carefully add more marks to the paper.
 I was concerned about making holes, even with the thinnest needle, but that was unavoidable.
 With fabric, needle holes can be closed up with moisture and an iron or a tumble in the dryer, but not so with paper.
 Also, though hanji is highly durable (in a museum, I saw an example that was 1,000 years old), it was far too risky to place it in a hoop, so I held it gingerly to avoid causing tears, cracks, or broken-off bits.

 As I stitched, I didn’t know where I was headed nor how I would get there.
 Still, I just kept going.
-After I finished my first strip, I realized that the naturally occurring contours of color in the handmade paper reminded me of shapes in landscapes.
+After I finished my first strip, I realized that the naturally occurring contours of colour in the handmade paper reminded me of shapes in landscapes.
 I didn’t have to dye or paint the paper; it was perfect just as it was.

 By the time I completed all the pieces I’d brought home, I was totally smitten with Master Jang’s hanji and couldn’t wait to return to the shop in Seoul.
 Working quietly alone, I very much appreciated and enjoyed the meditative nature of the process.
 Instead of pushing fabric through a sewing machine, I felt a pleasant congruence between hand stitching and handmade paper.
 I wanted more!

 During the next trip to Korea, I selected additional strips and, once I was in my California studio again, I continued making marks.
 I became aware that each stitched “page” was akin to an internal passage in an imagined rather than a real landscape.
-It was like creating a loosely leafed travel diary, without watercolors, pencils, or binding.
+It was like creating a loosely leafed travel diary, without watercolours, pencils, or binding.

 What journey has the piece been on since its creation?

 I have hung the stitched “pages” in groups of seven or thirteen in galleries and art centers in Reno, Nevada, and northern California.
 I use insect pins to make a tiny hole in each upper corner and lightly tap them into the wall with a lightweight ball peen hammer.
 Whenever possible, I move the strips slightly forward on the pins for a shadow effect and for the lightest movement as air circulates in the area.
 The details on each strip beckon viewers to come closer and see the many variations of each journey.
-They have an opportunity to picture where it might be, and perhaps relate aspects of it to their own unique passages.
+They have an opportunity to picture where it might be and perhaps relate aspects of it to their own unique passages.

 For me, Journeys into Unknown Territory is representative of life itself, for, who among us ever truly knows what or where is next?
-Certainly the COVID-19 pandemic has made us all keenly aware that uncertainty undergirds both our daily existence and plans for the future.
+Certainly, the COVID-19 pandemic has made us all keenly aware that uncertainty undergirds both our daily existence and plans for the future.
 Similarly, Journeys reflects the creative process that I described.
 It is also a trope for the experience of emigration/immigration.
 Having emigrated from Italy to the United States as a young child, I understand how challenging such a journey is, and I empathize with and try to support others who undergo it.

-Like immigrants everywhere throughout history, my refugee parents and I left Europe and ventured on a voyage toward a land that was a mystery to us—geographically, culturally, linguistically.
+Like immigrants everywhere throughout history, my refugee parents and I left Europe and ventured on a voyage toward a land that was a mystery to us—geographically, culturally, and linguistically.
 I was far too young to wonder where we were going and what kind of life we would find there.
 Thus, these stitched “pages” do not depict any particular known landscapes, yet they are reminiscent and evocative of places immigrants travel internally and externally in order to reach safety.
 Immigrants travel up and down rivers, across mountains and oceans, through canyons, swamps, deserts, and forests.
 Sometimes they sleep under starry skies; at other times, they are tossed about in the midst of storms.
 When we stop to consider the background of any family, we are all immigrants.
 It’s only a question of when.

 For more information visit //mirkaart.com/